Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Python | `void set_button_max_value(Button button, float maxValue = 0)` |

 Sets the maximum allowed, absolute value for the specified button.
-Setting maximum value equal to 0 results in no constraint at all (infinity).
+Setting the maximum value to 0 results in no constraint at all (infinity).
 This method makes sense only for delta buttons.
 Constraints limit applies in all Modes.